 Corkscrew is in a strategically important location, and the quality of the natural resources here provides excellent habitat for wildlife.
 Our wetlands recharge the local aquifers, rivers and estuaries, providing the right conditions for fishing and coastal recreation as well as clean drinking water and water for agricultural productivity.

 A variety of battles over birds, lumber, water and land spanning more than a century has transformed Southwest Florida.
 Much of the area bears little resemblance to its native roots, yet Corkscrew remains a vibrant wet wilderness.
 We are inextricably connected to our past and to our neighbors.
 The demand for resources and space presses on and in.
-Our ability to sustain some of our larger more charismatic creatures like the wood stork and panther is sure to be tested.
+Our ability to sustain some of our larger more charismatic creatures like the Wood Stork and Florida Panther is sure to be tested.
 We are a sanctuary for wild Florida, a living natural history repository open 365 days per year.
 We are committed to protecting and preserving this patch of ground for the benefit of the wild things that depend on Corkscrew.
 To do that, we need to be reminded of how we got here to begin with, and be vigilant with regards to current and future threats to Corkscrew and its denizens.

 A Brief History of Corkscrew Swamp

 Up until the early 1900's few people outside of southern Florida had ever heard of Corkscrew.
 It was around this period when egret and heron plumes were in high demand for use in the fashion industry.
-Plume hunters could make a fortune in a well timed weekend hunt, and were quickly devastating rookeries throughout Florida and in southeastern US.
+Plume hunters could make a fortune in a well timed weekend hunt, and were quickly devastating rookeries throughout Florida and in the southeastern United States.
 The rookery at Corkscrew was among those targeted.
 Rhett Green was deputized and employed as a warden by the National Audubon Society.
 His responsibility was to guard and protect the Corkscrew rookery.
 By 1913, Rhett Green had begun serving as a guide for people like Thomas Gilbert Pearson, F.M.
 Phelps, Oscar E. Baynard and W. F. Blackman who were documenting the bird life found at Corkscrew.

-Pearson records the words of Audubon Warden Rhett Green regarding his encounter with plume hunters in his book "The Bird Study Book" ( pages 210-211, 1917)
+Pearson records the words of Audubon Warden Rhett Green regarding his encounter with plume hunters in his book "The Bird Study Book" ( Pages 210-211, 1917)

 "Those 'long whites' are never off my mind for a minute," said the warden, as we paused to watch some fly over.
 "Two men came to my camp last week who thought I didn't know them, but I did.
 They were old-time plume hunters.
 They said they were hunting cattle, but I knew better—they were after Egrets and came to see if I was on guard.
 I told them if they saw any one after plumes to pass the word that I would shoot on sight any man with a gun who attempted to enter the Corkscrew.
 I would do it, too," he added as he tapped the barrel of his Winchester.
 "It is terrible to hear the young birds calling for food after the old ones have been killed to get the feathers for rich women to wear.
 I am not going to have my birds sacrificed that way."